 Concerns continue to be raised about the negative impacts of prolonged screen time in children.
 Apart from childhood obesity and behavioral issues, excessive screen time has also been linked to irregular sleep and lack of creativity (19).
 Additionally, children may also be exposed to violent or sexual content.
 However, many parents continue to depend on these digital devices to entertain their children during their busy schedules.

 Difficult as it may be to avoid digital connection altogether, a little management can help parents.
 Allow age-appropriate programs, and be aware of the advertisements and how they influence children’s minds.
+Also be aware of actual screen time they get every day.
 You could also encourage your child to learn other activities that do not involve screens (20).